Is Fenix Protect your best bet for an extended warranty?

 What Does An Extended Warranty Cover?

-Auto insurance covers repairs for damage resulting from an accident or another covered event, such as hail damage.
+Car insurance covers repairs for damage resulting from an accident or another covered event, such as hail damage.
 New and some used vehicles are sold with a manufacturer’s warranty, but it’s limited in terms of what it will cover and expires after a set number of years or miles driven.

 A vehicle protection plan, often referred to as an extended auto warranty, covers mechanical components that break down due to regular wear and tear.
 It offers coverage in situations where car insurance doesn’t apply.
 An extended warranty covers many repairs after a manufacturer’s warranty has expired, and it may also cover repairs that are excluded under a manufacturer’s warranty while the original warranty is still in effect.
 An extended vehicle protection plan can remain in place as long as the owner pays for coverage, or the vehicle accrues too many miles.